-6.4.2.1 Conservation activities (e.g., stream rehabilitation) will be permitted within a watercourse provided that the hydrologic function of the watercourse (e.g., water quality and quantity control) will be maintained, restored, or enhanced.
-The submitted plans will be required to demonstrate that:

-- based on documentation of existing watercourse characteristics (e.g., thermal regime, substrate type, fish communities), there will be direct conservation benefits of the project (e.g., enhancement in watercourse feature and/or function); - there will be no negative impact on watercourse functionality; - best management practices including site and project design and appropriate remedial measures will be employed to minimize disturbance; - natural channel design practices will be followed; and, - maintenance requirements will be minimized.
+- 6.4.2.1 Conservation activities (e.g., stream/wetland rehabilitation) will be permitted within a watercourse provided that the hydrologic function of the watercourse (e.g., water quality and quantity control) will be maintained, restored, or enhanced.
+In addition to the conditions listed in Policy 6.4.1.4 the submitted plans will be required to demonstrate that: - based on documentation of existing watercourse characteristics (e.g., thermal regime, substrate type, fish communities), there will be direct conservation benefits of the project (e.g., enhancement in watercourse feature and/or function); - there will be no negative impact on watercourse functionality; - best management practices including site and project design and appropriate remedial measures will be employed to minimize disturbance; - natural channel design practices will be followed; and, - maintenance requirements will be minimized.